Want the secondhand scoop?

 Auction sites

 Online auctions are a treasure trove for vintage finds, if you are willing to look.
-There are a number of auction houses across Canada conducting online auctions for estate sales, downsizing, moving sales, liquidation, unclaimed freight or lost baggage, wardrobe and set decoration, and more.
+There are a number of auction houses across Canada and the U.S. conducting online auctions for estate sales, downsizing, moving sales, liquidation, unclaimed freight or lost baggage, wardrobe and set decoration, and more.

-MaxSold is one of the biggest (more below), but Auctionmaxx and 403 Auctions are also national ones that are open to the general public.
+MaxSold is one of the biggest (more below), but others include Invaluable.com, Heritage Auctions, Hi-Bid, Auctionmaxx and 403 Auctions.
 There are many other auction houses out there that are regional and/or only open to established sellers.

 For buyers, auctions can be a good way to save some money by going straight to the source, but everything is purchased as-is.
 It’s worth noting that buying from a vintage reseller often means the piece has been cleaned, steamed, oiled or otherwise repaired for you.